DigitalBrainProject/seminar/README.md

 All seimnars are online or hybrid.
 Please [register](https://docs.google.com/forms/d/1duZBmrP8-1nVFSevK-VwitDGuL3oonJRR4SJCReSnrM/viewform?edit_requested=true) to get a zoom link.

+Most of the talks are archived on the [YouTube channel](https://www.youtube.com/@kennakae2779).

 # Upcoming Seminars

 ## 2025/2/17 10:30-12:00 JST